Peter Brown (actor): Cheyenne

 In 1957 Brown appeared as Clay Conover in Cheyenne in the episode "Top Hand."
 In 1958 he appeared as Billy Younger in Cheyenne in the episode "Ghost of the Cimarron."
 In the Cheyenne episode "Renegades" (1958), Brown portrayed Jed Wayne.

 Colt .45

 Brown twice guest-starred in another ABC/WB western, Colt .45, with Wayde Preston.
 He appeared as Dave in "The Peacemaker" or "Judgment Day", the series premiere in 1957.
 That same season, he was cast as Jimmy Benedict in the episode "Young Gun".

 Post-Warner Bros.

-After his contract with Warner Brothers lapsed, Brown made two films for Walt Disney Studios, including Summer Magic with Hayley Mills and Burl Ives.
+After his contract with Warner Bros. lapsed, Brown made two films for Walt Disney Studios; Summer Magic with Hayley Mills and Burl Ives and A Tiger Walks.
 He appeared in other television series too, such as Redigo, starring Richard Egan as a New Mexico rancher.

-He contracted to Universal Pictures for the 1965 NBC Western television series Laredo, set on the Mexican border in and about Laredo, Texas.
+After appearing opposite Ann-Margret in Kitten with a Whip, he was contracted to Universal Pictures for the 1965 NBC Western television series Laredo, set on the Mexican border in and about Laredo, Texas.

 Brown appeared in the pilot for Police Woman, starring Angie Dickinson.
 Brown appeared in several exploitation films such as Foxy Brown, Chrome and Hot Leather, and Act of Vengeance.